How to Prevent Fungal and Disease Growth in Lawns during the Fall and Winter

 Spraying Turf

-In the cooler and sometimes moist conditions of the fall and winter season their can be fungal, mold, and other disease growth.
-Treating your diseased lawn with a liquid fungicide will help the product seep further into the root zone providing more residual and preemptive control of disease activity.
+There can be fungal, mold, and other disease growth in the cooler and sometimes moist conditions of the fall and winter seasons.
+Treating your diseased lawn with a liquid fungicide will help the product seep further into the root zone, providing more residual and preemptive control of disease activity.

-We recommend using Patch Pro since this product is formulated as a liquid product with the active ingredient propiconazole 14.3%.
-Meaning that this product will penetrate from the tissue to the root zone of the afflicted plant for longer periods of time.
+We recommend using Patch Pro since it is formulated as a liquid product with the active ingredient propiconazole 14.3%.
+This means that it will penetrate from the tissue to the root zone of the afflicted plant for longer periods of time.

-To mix, fill a backpack sprayer or handheld pump sprayer with half the amount of water, then the appropriate amount of Patch Pro, and the remaining half of water.
+To mix, fill a backpack sprayer or handheld pump sprayer with half the water, then the appropriate amount of Patch Pro and the remaining half.
 Close the lid to the sprayer tank and shake to ensure an even agitation.
-Once the solution is well-mixed then you spray the top and bottom of turf leaves until wet, but not to the point of run-off.
+Once the solution is well-mixed, spray the top and bottom turf leaves until wet, but not to the point of runoff.

 Key Takeaways

-• In short, there could be a variety of fungi, mold, or diseases that appear on lawns during the fall and winter season.
-Some of the most common ones are white mold, pink snow mold, snow mold, and Pythium blight.
+• In short, various fungi, mold, or diseases could appear on lawns during the fall and winter seasons.
+The most common ones are white mold, pink snow mold, snow mold, and Pythium blight.

 Causes of Fungi, Mold, and Disease Growth on Fall and Winter Lawns